MarcL01/ExpressSQL/README.md

 # 📚 ExpressSQL | Basic guide

 Very basic ExpressJS project showing the relationship between client and server.
-The client uses JQuery to get and post data view AJAX requests.
+The client uses JQuery to get and post data with AJAX requests.

 ## 💻 Install
 **Note**: Make sure your MySQL and Node installed.